nwilsonz/nwilsonz/README.md

 ## 🙋‍♂️ About Me

-- 🌱 I just graduated with a bachelor's degree in Computer Science with a minor in Spanish.
+- 🌱 I graduated with a bachelor's degree in Computer Science with a minor in Spanish.

 - 👨‍💻 All of my projects are available here on **Github**